 In 2016, the blog was revived by Christian Rose, to accompany a new direction for Hoochie publication: that of an undergraduate anthology.
 The staff in 2016-17 were excited to begin the project of publishing a Reader of women’s studies for undergraduates at Boston University and around the world, as a platform for publishing excellent undergraduate work in a peer-reviewed, professional format.
 (Why a reader?
 The media project was initially described as an anthology, but later evolved into a reader.
 We’ve changed the name in hopes of better describing what we want the publication to be: a personal, accessible tool for spreading women’s studies work, something that can be carried in a backpack or handbag.
 Our renewed Hoochie reader makes no pretensions of being an encompassing work; women’s studies is a diverse and evolving area of activity.
 Rather, the new Hoochie reader will be a collaboration between students to present this type of publication to the public.)

-Starting in September 2017, the Hoochie team is embracing all of its historical forms — ‘zine, blog, and Reader — as they plan new activity as Hoochie Media Project.
+Starting in September 2017, the Hoochie team is embracing all of its historical forms — ‘zine, blog, and Reader — as they plan new activities as The Hoochie Media Project.
+Anto Rondon heads the project and serves as editor-in-chief for the Readers’ second issue, while Tiffany Makovic serves as editor and coordinator for the blog.
 Follow us on Twitter, find us on Instagram, and like us on Facebook.